StuShepherdUK/DevOps-Course-Starter/README.md

 Note: First run of the site or after the site has not been used for a period of time, may take a short period to launch.

+##### Ensuring the webapp is using secure connection

+Using the azure portal, goto the Web App / Settings / Configuration -> Ensure that HTTPS Only -> On is selected.
+Any connections to http will auto re-direct to https

 ### Deployment Debug

 If any of the steps fail within Azure there are a couple of places to check for logs: